 “I’m angry and ready to fight,” Menendez tells his supporters the night of the indictment.

-April 2015: Menendez temporarily steps down from his position as the top-ranking Democrat on the foreign relations committee as he fights the charges.
+April 2015: Menendez temporarily steps down from his position as the top-ranking Democrat on the Foreign Relations Committee as he fights the charges.

-The justices took issue with what constitutes an “official act,” arguing in McDonnell's case, it was overly broad.
+The justices took issue with what constitutes an “official act,” arguing that in McDonnell's case, it was overly broad.

-Menendez's lawyers perk up at this.
+Menendez's attorneys perk up at this.
 The senator is accused of trying to influence executive decisions, not of writing laws that helped his buddy, they plan to argue, and they will ask the judge to throw the charges out altogether.